Dr. Olapeju Simoyan

 She is board certified in family medicine, addiction medicine, and dental public health and has contributed to international public health education as a Fulbright specialist in Nigeria and an Erasmus Mundus scholar in France and the United Kingdom.
 She has also volunteered on medical mission projects in Nigeria and Haiti.

 Dr. Simoyan’s scholarships and awards include the Emerging Leader award from the Family Medicine Education Consortium (2010) and the American Association of Medical Colleges’ Herbert Nickens Faculty Fellowship (2012).
-She was recognized by the Northeastern Pennsylvania Business Journal as one of the “Top 25 Women in Business in 2015,” and she was a second-prize winner in the State Department’s Citizen Diplomacy Challenge in the same year.
+In 2015, she was recognized by the Northeastern Pennsylvania Business Journal as one of the “Top 25 Women in Business in 2015,” and also was a second-prize winner in the State Department’s Citizen Diplomacy Challenge.